naguan/mangadex_manga_list/README.md

         -creates a csv with the manga that could not have its read status updated due to not being able to find its uuid in the mangadex database

-TODO list that will grow eventually: take in json/input file instead of dict for input 3 / section off read statuses in different tables in create_csv be able to create list with wanted read status, instead of all
+TODO list that will grow eventually:

+be able to create list with wanted read status, instead of all

 front end component -> flask project?